 Eclectus Parrot Lifespan (How Long Does Eclectus Parrot Live?)

 The first thought of a parrot owner who brings home a new pet like the Eclectus parrot is its lifespan.
-Since we love our pets, we want to make sure they have a long life with us.
-As our topic is the Eclectus parrot lifespan, we will discuss how long do Eclectus parrot live.
+As our topic is the Eclectus parrot lifespan, we will discuss how long do Eclectus parrot lives.
+Scientists have agreed that Eclectus parrots have an average lifespan of 30 years in captivity and 50 years in the wild.

 Eclectus parrot lifespan in the wild